 Upon matriculation, medical students are assigned to an academic advisor and advising college.
 The Office of Admissions and Student Services is responsible for making these assignments.
 An important role for faculty advisors is to ensure that their advisees are devoting enough time to their studies and that each student is involved with a study-group of his or her peers.
 Students in good academic standing are required to meet with their advisor on a monthly basis or more if needed by the student.
 Students on academic probation are required to meet more often with their advisors - the recommendation is twice a month.
 It is the students' responsibility to schedule these meetings with their advisors.
-In addition to their assigned advisors, students may seek advice from any faculty member at any time.
+In addition to their assigned advisors, The Director of Academic Support is available for students who self-refer or who are referred by the faculty.
+The Director of Academic Support is located in the Students Services office suite.